 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Seek information from the nearest
+Contact an

 Embassy or Consulate of the People's Republic of China or visit the

-Macau Immigration Service website, or the
+Macau Immigration Service or

 Safety and security